North Carolina Eminent Domain Laws

 This principle is the foundation of North Carolina’s eminent domain law.
 The state may take property because it needs it for public purposes, such as a road (“public utility”).
 Most people, including most affected private property owners, agree with these takings, at least in principle, as long as they are limited in scope and the government provides just compensation, as set forth below.“Public Use and Necessity”

 Initially, there is a difference between a public works project and “public use.”
 To be blunt, not all public works projects are useful.
-For example, before the state takes property to build a road, it conducts traffic and other studies which prove that there is a need for the project and motorists will use the road.
+For example, before the state takes property to build a road, it must conduct traffic and other studies which prove that there is a need for the project and motorists will use the road.
 Similarly, most people are in favor of new schools.
 But it may be more efficient to improve an existing school, or the new building might largely be a showpiece.

 “Necessity” usually means that only the minimum taking is allowable under the Fifth Amendment.
 In the 19th century, American railroad companies became very rich because the government gave them not only the right-of-way for the track, but also a large swath of land on either side of the track.
 Such a taking is not necessary under eminent domain.
 Only the right-of-way is necessary.Eminent Domain Timeline in North Carolina